 Similarly, women are likely to want to take a closer look at WIC, and will find that this program also has some important unintended consequences.
 Despite attempts to educate and encourage the program's beneficiaries about the importance of breastfeeding, the program facilitates the use of formula, to the detriment of children's health.
 In fact, 54 percent of the baby formula in the United States is consumed by WIC participants, a number out of proportion with the number of infants in the program.
-This phenomenon is so great that WIC has disrupted the baby formula market and affected prices for other paying customers.
+This phenomenon is so great that WIC has disrupted the baby formula market and

 Women, even those who benefit from these programs, know that there will be costs and consequences to allowing our government to continue racking up trillion dollar deficits.
 They know that this has negative effects on the economy, impedes job creation today, and will leave a bigger burden on the next generation.